 One special characteristic of R&D in Germany is the involvement of large non-university research institutes.
 These mainly belong to the four major, internationally renowned research organisations, namely the Max Planck Society, Fraunhofer-Gesellschaft, Helmholtz Association and Leibniz Association.

 Together with the federal and state (Länder) research institutions and other research institutions such as archives, libraries and specialist information centres, publicly financed non-university research organisations commit about 14.2 billion euros annually to R&D.

 Over 1,000 public and publicly funded institutions for science, research and development

 708,000 staff in R&D including 434,000 R&D researchers

 Over 400 research and innovation networks and clusters

-In 2014 the gross domestic expenditure on research and development (GERD) was over 84 billion euros with more than two thirds of this total spent by industry.
-Higher education institutions account for 18% of this spending and publicly funded non-university research institutions, for example the Helmholtz Centres or the institutes of the Fraunhofer-Gesellschaft, invest 15% of the R&D total.
+In 2018, gross domestic expenditure on research and development (GERD) was approx. 105 billion euros, with more than two thirds of this total spent by industry.
+Higher education institutions account for 18% of this spending; public and publicly funded non-university research institutions, for example the Helmholtz Centres or the institutes of the Fraunhofer-Gesellschaft, invest 14% of the R&D total.